-I visited the Canary Islands archipelago during a two-month trip, during which I explored all the major islands of the archipelago except for El Hierro.
+I visited the Canary Islands archipelago during a two-month trip, exploring all the major islands except El Hierro.

-Whether it’s a backpacking adventure, a road trip or an all-inclusive vacation, you’ll find plenty of valuable tips and insights in this guide to help you plan your trip to the best of your ability and choose the island or islands that are best for you.
+Whether you’re planning a backpacking adventure, a road trip, or an all-inclusive vacation, this guide provides valuable tips and insights to help you plan your trip effectively and choose the best island or islands based on your preferences.

 Quick menu